-Neon Demon is director, William Winding Refn's bonkers fairytale of young models trying to make it in LA, but it sometimes feels more like a vision board than a film—a collage of imagery dense and strange and somehow still totally familiar.
-Actually, Neon Demon isn't strange, it follows a kind of psychoanalytic logic; self, mirror, id, sex, death.
+Neon Demon, William Winding Refn's latest film, is a bonkers fairytale of young models trying to make it in LA which feels more like a vision board than a film—a collage of imagery dense and strange and somehow still totally familiar.
+Actually, Neon Demon isn't strange, it follows a well trod psychoanalytic logic; self, mirror, id, sex, death.
 The film is sexy but contains no intercourse, only masturbation.
-The dialogue is so campy that if it weren't for the brilliant sound editing and music by Cliff Martinez, I'd say Neon Demon should have been totally silent.
+The dialogue is so campy that if it weren't for the brilliant sound editing and music by Cliff Martinez, I'd say Neon Demon should have been silent.

 Jesse is sixteen and has just moved to LA to become a model.
 Self love aside, Jessie has no skills, she only has pretty: “I can make money off of pretty”.
 But this is a ruse—and another nod to contemporary Tumblr girlhood à la Lana and Rihanna—no money is ever exchanged in the film (except between men, when Jessie’s lapdog Dean pays off the shady motel owner).
-Jessie doesn’t give a shit about money, her beauty isn’t currency, it’s the thing she would use money to buy; it is the means and the end.
-Or as the famous designer hyperbolizes; “Beauty isn’t everything, it’s the only thing”.
+Jessie doesn’t give a shit about money, her beauty isn’t currency, it’s the thing she would use money to buy.
+Or as the famous fashion designer in the film hyperbolizes: “Beauty isn’t everything, it’s the only thing”.

-We were early to the movie so we got frozen Bellinis on the patio of a rooftop bar, they tasted like Fuzzy Peaches and were pilled up in the glass like a pyramid.
-Perched on top was a tiny figurine; on hers a bright orange elephant and on mine, a neon green donkey.
+We were early to the movie so my blonde friend and I got frozen Bellinis on the patio of a rooftop bar, they tasted like Fuzzy Peaches and were pilled up in the glass like a pyramid.
+Perched on top was a tiny figurine; on hers a bright orange elephant, on mine a neon green donkey.
 I held it up to the lights of the giant billboards and flashing screens of the street around us.
 We both love being up high and being in bars together.
-We like the way our pretty feels because it’s more of a feeling than a truth.
-We become like mirrors to each other and everything around us - bright lights, saturated colors and candy drinks.
+My blonde friend likes the way her pretty feels because it’s more of a feeling than a truth.
+She become like a mirror to the world around her: bright lights, saturated colours and candy drinks.

-“She’s got that thing” Ruby says to Sarah and Gigi (the brilliant Bella Heathcote), sitting in an empty diner where they don’t eat.
+“She’s got that thing” Ruby says to Sarah and Gigi (played by the brilliant Bella Heathcote), sitting in an empty diner where they don’t eat.
 And there’s your problem.
 The film tries to convince you that Jesse is special, that her beauty—which is pure and rare (“nothing fake, nothing false”)—makes other girls look like hot garbage.
 Gigi is mocked by the fashion designer because her perfect face is plastic and therefore hideous.
 But Jesse’s superior beauty isn’t really that mysterious, she is simply younger (which Fanning plays to death in pastel dresses and a ridiculous little girl voice).

 Refn hilariously came up with the idea for Neon Demon because his wife was tired of living for months on end in Asia to shoot his films (namely for 2013's Only God Forgives) and refused to leave her home in Copenhagen unless his new project would be shot in LA.
 And so I guess it's true that necessity is the mother of invention, and he came up with a film about a headstrong, tempestuous women.

 Neon Demon looks insane.
-Every frame aches with color - the coolest blues, the wildest greens, the bloodiest reds (I don’t work for Pantone but if I did I’d nominate this red as the color of 2016).
-And this isn’t simply stylistic choice, Refn is color blind and can’t see mid range colors, so everything has to be highly contrasted and super saturated.
+Every frame aches with colour - the coolest blues, the wildest greens, the bloodiest reds (I don’t work for Pantone but if I did I’d nominate this red as the colour of 2016).
+And this isn’t simply stylistic choice—Refn is colour blind and can’t see mid range colors, so everything has to be highly contrasted and super saturated.
 Each frame is so spectacular you feel as if you're getting closer to the sublime, to a kind of ecstatic visual experience.
 If Jesse’s face isn't quite convincing you that a singular, all consuming beauty exists, then the images in the film might—not a single one is false or casual, each is indelible and beyond gorgeous.